 The Farm Lodge is located in Port Alsworth, the headquarters for Lake Clark National Park and Preserve.
 We offer access to the remotest parts of Lake Clark National Park by using a variety of transportation.

-Lake Clark Air and The Farm Lodge offer floatplane access to numerous remote lakes in Lake Clark National Park, including Twin Lakes, Turquoise Lake, Telaquana Lake, Portage Lake, Kijik Lake, and many more.
+The Farm Lodge and Lake Clark Resort offer floatplane access to numerous remote lakes in Lake Clark National Park, including Twin Lakes, Turquoise Lake, Telaquana Lake, Portage Lake, Kijik Lake, and many more.
 These mountainous lakes are ideal locations for visiting on our guided day trips or great destinations for guided or unguided camping and hiking.

 Grizzly and Brown bears travel throughout our part of Alaska feeding on the calorie-rich fish as they move upstream to their spawning area.
 The bears count on the fish to provide the much needed fat to survive hibernation through a long cold winter.
 As the countless Salmon travel inland, packing into the small streams to spawn, the bears gather to feed and interact.